Taco seasoning (can buy packaged seasoning (Trader Joes has a great Taco Seasoning Mix) or use the following:

 Can I use it for hot foods?

-How long will a wooden spatula last?
+How long will the spatula last?

 join our newsletter